JoyMonteiro/bharatsim-tutorial/source/epidemiology-residence-times.rst

     3. Next, take the limit \$N\_\\text{steps}\\to\\infty\$, and \$\\Delta t\\to 0\$, keeping \$N\_\\text{steps}\\,\\Delta t = T\$, and argue
         that \$\$\\mathcal{P}(t) = \\lambda\_I \\, e\^{-\\lambda\_I t}.\$\$
-        The residence times in the infected compartment are exponentially distributed, with mean \$\\tau\_I = 1/\\lambda\_I\$!
+        The sojourn times in the infected compartment are exponentially distributed, with mean \$\\tau\_I = 1/\\lambda\_I\$!
 In other words, this is a succession of Poisson processes -- characteristic of Markov Chain Monte Carlo processes: happens every time the probability of a transition is independent of the history.
-    4. Can the same argument be used to say that the residence time in the susceptible compartment is \$\\tau\_S = 1/\\lambda\_S\$?
+    4. Can the same argument be used to say that the sojourn time in the susceptible compartment is \$\\tau\_S = 1/\\lambda\_S\$?
 Explain.